 Chemistry is an exciting and diverse science that has relevance to hundreds of different industries and careers.
 A degree in chemistry is challenging and rewarding.
 You will spend a lot of time in the lab getting your hands dirty while doing experiments and seeing chemistry in action.

-Unlike what you may find at a large research institution, the chemistry faculty at Manhattan College offer each student personal attention and are focused on teaching exclusively undergraduate students.
-Our faculty are here because they are great teachers and because they love to teach.
+Unlike what you may find at a large research institution, the chemistry faculty at Manhattan University offer each student personal attention and are focused on teaching exclusively undergraduate students.
 As a chemistry major, your courses will be taught by faculty members, never graduate students.
 And our small class sizes mean that you will really get to know your professors and they will get to know you, and how to best help you succeed.

 State-of-the-Art Technology